The Co-op

 Whether it is through promoting local British produce, engaging its members or working with thousands of good causes, The Co-op is all about making a positive, lasting difference

-While it is understandably proud of its history, which it can trace back to the Rochdale Pioneers in the mid-1800s, The Co-op is clearly focused on its future, moving forward with a clear purpose Coop 127 band momentum.
+While it is understandably proud of its history, which it can trace back to the Rochdale Pioneers in the mid-1800s, The Co-op is clearly focused on its future, moving forward with a clear purpose and momentum.
 “In recent times, we have invested considerably in The Co-op brand, its businesses, colleagues and communities,” begins Divisional Managing Director, Tina Mitchell.
 “In the last 12 months, we have relaunched our Co-op Membership scheme and returned to our iconic clover-leaf logo design.
 While this work is ongoing, results are already positive as we continue to outperform the convenience market with latest annual results showing a 3.5 per cent like-for- like sales increase.”

 Operating at the heart of communities, The Co-op identifies what it calls the ‘Co-op Difference’ as being what sets it apart.
 “Our members have a say in how we are run and our membership is continuing to grow,” Tina – whose responsibilities include the community retailer’s 160 convenience stores in Wales – continues.
 “The Co-op now has some 4.5 million active members UK-wide, and our ambition is to have around 400,000 members in Wales by the end of 2017.
 Our national television campaign included the message ‘Great things happen when we work together’ and coincided with over 4000 local good causes UK-wide sharing more than £9 million to make a difference to local lives in their communities.